ThirawatEu/Code_Study/README.md

 - **React**: A JavaScript library for building user interfaces, maintained by Facebook, that allows you to build reusable components and manage the state of your application efficiently.

+## ⚡️ Build Tool

+- **Vite**: A fast and modern build tool that significantly improves the development experience with features like fast server start, hot module replacement, and optimized build performance.

 ---

 ## 🚀 My Learning Journey